Introduction

 Model Release Identifier(s)

-Use this field for the ID of each available Model Release document.
-Be sure to give a unique number or name to all releases (both model and property), and record that information in this field.
+Use this field to indicate the ID of each available Model Release document.
+Be sure to give a unique number or name to all releases, and record that information in this field.
 If you don’t already include an ID name/number on your releases, consider adding one as this will make it easier to cross reference.

 Locations